mapbender/mapbender-documentation/en/backend/applications/layouts.rst

 .. tip:: **Note**: Using the dropdown menu is especially handy on mobile devices.
 There is a code snippet in :ref:`CSS` that adds a scroll bar to the menu and helps to increase the user experience.

-YAML-Configuration
+YAML Configuration
 ==================
-This template can be used to configure the properties of the toolbar in a YAML application:
+This template can be used to configure the **properties** of the toolbar in a YAML application:

 .. code-block:: yaml